hashms0a/llama-server-launcher-v2/README.md

 - **API Key**: Use for production deployments
 - **Model Alias**: Set to a friendly name for easier API usage
 - **Model Analysis**: Install `gguf` library for automatic model metadata display
+- **Favorites**: Use the star button to quickly access frequently used models

 ## Supported Terminal Emulators